hifi-finance/docs/protocol/technical-reference/periphery.md

 ) external
 ```

-Deposits underlying as collateral into the vault, borrows hTokens and adds liquidity to the AMM using
+Deposits underlying in the HToken contract to mint hTokens, and adds liquidity to the AMM using
 EIP-2612 signatures.

 Requirements: